Donald Trump Has Officially Been Impeached — Again

 Advertisement

 This all unfolded pretty quickly, particularly in comparison to Trump's first impeachment.
-Following the violent 6th January attack on Capitol Hill, US House Democrats unveiled a resolution to impeach Trump for incitement of insurrection.
+Following the violent January 6 attack on Capitol Hill, U.S. House Democrats unveiled a resolution to impeach Trump for incitement of insurrection.
 “President Trump gravely endangered the security of the United States and its institutions of Government.
-He threatened the integrity of the democratic system, interfered with the peaceful transition of power, and imperilled a coequal branch of Government,” they wrote on Monday.
+He threatened the integrity of the democratic system, interfered with the peaceful transition of power, and imperiled a coequal branch of Government,” they wrote on Monday.
 “He thereby betrayed his trust as President, to the manifest injury of the people of the United States.”

-So, what happens if Trump is impeached by the Senate, too?
-If convicted, Trump will be disqualified from ever taking office again in the future.
-He could also lose the benefits he’s currently guaranteed under the Former Presidents Act, which include a $200,000 (£175,000) pension and an annual travel budget.

 The House of Representatives first impeached Trump in 2019 after a whistleblower alleged that he abused his power and solicited help from Ukrainian authorities ahead of the 2020 election.
 He was acquitted by the Senate in 2020.